Did you know?

 Habitat

-In the Atlantic Ocean, they inhabit areas along the coasts of Brazil, Suriname, French Guiana, and West Africa.
-Also, the shores of India, Sri Lanka, and Southeast Asia are home to ridley turtles.
+In the Western Atlantic Ocean, olive ridley sea turtles inhabit areas along the coasts of Brazil, Suriname, French Guiana, and South East Africa.
+Olive ridley sea turtles are also found on the shores of India, Sri Lanka, and Southeast Asia.

 Olive ridleys exhibit mass nesting events known as arribadas

 Since it is a highly adaptable species, it can survive in different marine ecosystems such as shallow lagoons, coral reefs, and open ocean waters.
+Olive ridleys can dive to depths of 500 feet to forage on benthic invertebrates.

 However, this sea turtle species is predominantly pelagic, spending most of its time in the open ocean waters.
 The species moves to coastal waters during breeding, and females come to the sandy beaches to lay their eggs.